cerner/cerner-oauth1a/README.md

 # Usage

 There are two use cases for working with this library: Consumer and Service Provider.
-The Consumer Use Case is for invoking services protected by Cener OAuth 1.0a.
-The Service Provider Use Case is for implementing a Ruby-based service
+The Consumer Use Case is for invoking services protected by Cerner OAuth 1.0a.
+The Service Provider Use Case is for implementing a Ruby-based service.

 ## Consumer Use Case